emilyriehl/yoneda/src/hott/04-half-adjoint-equivalences.rzk.md

   ( has-inverse-f : has-inverse A B f)
   : has-inverse A B f
   :=
-    ( has-inverse-inverse A B f has-inverse-f ,
+    ( map-inverse-has-inverse A B f has-inverse-f ,
       ( has-inverse-kept-htpy A B f has-inverse-f , has-inverse-corrected-htpy A B f has-inverse-f))
 ```